Lifestyle

 things to do in central london with friends

-Solve a mind-bending puzzle with your friends
+Solve a mind-bending puzzle with your friends at Sherlock: The Official Game

 Step into the world of Sherlock Holmes with an immersive escape room experience crafted by the creators of the BBC series.
 You’ll decode clues, race against the clock, and put your detective instincts to the test.
 A perfect pick for anyone looking for things to do in Central London with friends that go beyond the usual drinks and dinner.

-Where to: Gerry’s Wines & Spirits
+Drop a visit to Gerry's Wines & Spirits

 This Soho staple is small, stacked to the ceiling, and legendary.
 Whether you’re after a smoky mezcal, an offbeat Bordeaux, or just something you can’t find in the supermarket, Gerry’s delivers.
 Pop in for a browse and don’t be shy about asking questions – staff here are famously passionate and well-informed.